-Prior to any sale of a building, consultation shall be required to determine whether general obligation bond proceeds were used in the acquisition, construction, renovation or betterment of the building.
-Any General Obligation bond funds that were used would trigger statutory requirements under Minn.
-Stat. §16A.695, which also requires Minnesota Management & Budget approval, and likely recapture of the original investment of the General Obligation bond amount from the proceeds.
+Prior to any sale of a building, consultation must be required to determine whether general obligation bond proceeds were used in the acquisition, construction, renovation, or betterment of the building.
+Any general obligation bond funds that were used would trigger statutory requirements under Minn.
+Stat. §16A.695, which also requires Minnesota Management & Budget approval, and likely recapture of the original investment of the general obligation bond amount from the proceeds.

 Prior to a sale the campus shall obtain an environmental report to determine the presence of any hazardous materials in the building and make that report available for review by prospective buyers.

 When appropriate, the State Historical Society must be notified to determine if the designated surplus building has any historical significance, and the State Building Construction Division should be notified in order to update the master register of state buildings.

 The college or university shall obtain at least one written appraisal from an independent appraisal firm for any building valued greater than $40,000.
 The sale price for surplus building may include the cost of the appraisal as part of the overall purchase price.